apenella/go-ansible/README.md

 ## Packages

-### Ansibler
+### Adhoc

-To run an `ansible-playbook` command you could define four objects, depending on your needs:
+`github.com/apenella/go-ansible/pkg/adhoc` package let you to run `ansible` adhoc commands.
+Here you have described the `adhoc` types which help to run ansible commands.

-- **AnsiblePlaybookCmd** object is the main object which defines the `ansible-playbook` command and how to execute it. `AnsiblePlaybookCmd` definition is mandatory to run any `ansible-playbook` command.
+- **AnsibleAdhocCmd** is the main object type which defines the `ansible` adhoc command and how to execute it. `AnsibleAdhocCmd` definition is mandatory to run any `ansible` adhoc command.
-`AnsiblePlaybookCmd` has a parameter that defines the `Executor` to use, the worker who launches the execution.
-If no `Executor` is specified, is used `DefaultExecutor`.
+`AnsibleAdhocCmd` has a parameter that defines the `Executor` to use, the worker that launches the execution.
+If no `Executor` is specified, is used a bare `DefaultExecutor`.
-`AnsiblePlaybookCmd` also has an attribute to define the stdout callback method to use.
-Depending on that method, `go-ansible` manages the results in a specific way.
-Actually all stdout callback method's results are treated such the default method instead of `json` stdout callback, which parses the json an summerizes the stats per host.
-If no stdout callback method is specified, is used `default` stdout callback one.
-- **AnsiblePlaybookOptions** object has those parameters described on `Options` section within ansible-playbook's man page, and defines how should be the `ansible-playbook` execution behavior and where to find execution configuration.
+- **AnsibleAdhocOptions** type has those parameters described on `Options` section within ansible's man page, and defines how should be the `ansible` execution behavior and where to find execution configuration.

-- **AnsiblePlaybookConnectionOptions** object has those parameters described on `Connections Options` section within ansible-playbook's man page, and defines how to connect to hosts.
+You could also provide to `AnsiblePlaybookCmd` escalation priviledged options or connection options, defined on  `github.com/apenella/go-ansible/pkg/options`

+### Playbook

+`github.com/apenella/go-ansible/pkg/playbook` package let you to run `ansible-playbook` commands.
+Here you have described the `playbook` types which help to run ansible playbooks.

+- **AnsiblePlaybookCmd** is the main object type which defines the `ansible-playbook` command and how to execute it. `AnsiblePlaybookCmd` definition is mandatory to run any `ansible-playbook` command.
+`AnsiblePlaybookCmd` has a parameter that defines the `Executor` to use, the worker that launches the execution.
+If no `Executor` is specified, is used a bare `DefaultExecutor`.
-- **PrivilegeEscalationOptions** object has those parameters described on `Escalation Options` section within ansible-playbook's man page, and defines how to become a user.
+- **AnsiblePlaybookOptions** type has those parameters described on `Options` section within ansible-playbook's man page, and defines how should be the `ansible-playbook` execution behavior and where to find execution configuration.

+You could also provide to `AnsiblePlaybookCmd` escalation priviledged options or connection options, defined on  `github.com/apenella/go-ansible/pkg/options`

 ### Execute
 An executor is the component in charge to run the command and return in somehow the result received on stdout an stderr.